-- 1. Obtain the child sign-in/sign out book and conduct a roll call of the children prior to leaving the classroom. - 2.
-Upon arrival at the playground another roll call of the children will be conducted. - 3.
-One staff member (teacher) will constantly be moving around in an unpredictable pattern and continuously scan the entire playground. - 4.
-The other staff member(s) (teacher assistant and support staff) will be moving around and engaging only in brief discussions with the children or other adults using brief eye contact. - 5.
-Head Start Staff will regularly turn their body from side to side to ensure a full 360-degree range of vision. - 6.
-Staff members will focus on playground rules, redirect play behavior, and note location of play on the playground. - 7.
+- Obtain the child sign-in/sign out book and conduct a roll call of the children prior to leaving the classroom. - Upon arrival at the playground another roll call of the children will be conducted. - 2.
+3. One staff member (teacher) will constantly be moving around in an unpredictable pattern and continuously scan the entire playground. - 4.
+The other staff member(s) (teacher assistant and support staff) will be moving around and engaging only in brief discussions with the children or other adults using brief eve contact. - 5.
+Head Start Staff will regularly turn their body from side to side to ensure a full 360-degree range of vision. - Staff members will focus on playground rules, redirect play behavior, and note location of play on the playground.
+6. - 7.
 Staff members will remain in the same interaction no longer than 10-15 seconds and move to a new location for continued surveillance. - 8.
 Staff members will anticipate problems and hazards; continually scan equipment for hazards, scan the playground for trash and/or animal droppings and scan the wood/rubber mulch for kicked out areas of surfacing that does not allow for adequate surfacing depths. - 9.
-Staff members will continually monitor the children's behavior and limit number of children on each piece of equipment. - Staff members will not engage in conversation with other staff members, parents or visitor while monitoring playground activities. - 11.
-Head Start staff will refer back to the child sign-in/sign out book and conduct a roll call of the children, prior to leaving the playground. - 12.
+Staff members will continually monitor the children's behavior and limit number of children on each piece of equipment. - Staff members will not engage in conversation with other staff members, parents or visitor while monitoring playground 10. activities. - Head Start staff will refer back to the child sign-in/sign out book and conduct a roll call of the children, prior to leaving the 11 playground. - 12.
 Upon arrival in the classroom, another roll call of the children will be completed. - 13.
 If a situation arises that warrants either staff member from their specific duties listed above, support staff members will be brought out to cover their duties until they can resume with their responsibilities.

-April 2023
+April 2024

-Sun Mon Tue Wed Thu Fri Sat 1 2 3 Spring 4 Policy Council 6:00 p.m. s k for N 6 Macon 7 Good Friday Centers Closed HAFH Closed 8 9 10 11 Board Meeting 6:00 p.m.
-12 Health Services/Parent, Family, and Community Engagement (PFCE) Advisory Meeting 1:00 14 15 16 17 18 19 20 Family Breakfast at all centers - (starts at 8 a.m. at center) 22 23 24 25 26 27 28 Staff Appreciation (No children) 29 30 Parent Meeting/Topics Child Abuse Awareness and Prevention Volunteer Recognition/ Picnic April is Child Abuse Prevention Aware- ness Month
+Sun Mon Tue Wed Thu Fri Sat Spring Break Schedule: 4/1-4/5: Clay 1 2 Policy Council 6:00 p.m.
+3 4 5 6 7 8 9 Board Meeting 6:00 p.m.
+10 11 Health Services/Parent, Family, and Community Engagement (PFCE) Advisory Meeting 1:00 12 13 14 15 16 17 18 19 Family Breakfast at all centers - (starts at 8 a.m. at center) 20 21 22 23 24 25 26 Staff Appreciation (No children) 27 28 29 30 April is Child Abuse Prevention Awareness Month Parent Meeting/Topics: Child Abuse Awareness and Prevention Volunteer Recognition/ Picnic

 Welcome Parents and Families!
+Classtag